vorpalnet/blade/proto/webrtc/README.md

 Puts a browser on one end of a SIP call.
 JSON events over a WebSocket to the browser, ordinary SIP to the network.
-Two browsers call each other with no media server at all; a media server joins when the call reaches the PSTN, or when someone hits record.
+Two browsers call each other with no media server at all; a media server joins when the call reaches a phone, or when something downstream needs the audio.

 ```
 browser ──wss://──> [   webrtc   ] ──SIP──> network